 2.1 Energy saving screen materials.

-In general, the energy saving properties of thermal screens are related to buoyancy, diffusion and convection heat transferring, the air permeability and the humidity transport [9-11].
-However, using a dehumidification system allows to avoid condensation due to humidity excess, and therefore eliminates the need for air permeability and extensive ventilation [12-14].
-In this case, knitted permeable screens are no more required, it is possible to use whole sheets of materials that are much cheaper and easier to manufacture.
-Thus, the material emissivity becomes the main factor for reduce energy loss when choosing a thermal screen.
-The energy losses are depending on the exchange of heat radiation between crop, dehumidification system, greenhouse screens and coverings, and the sky [15].
-Depending on the time of day and weather conditions, unrolled screens layers with a sun/sky reflecting outer layer provide efficient insulation, particularly, keeping cool in summer (during the day) and warm in winter (overnight).
-At the same time, with using IR reflecting inner layer, part of the thermal radiation from inside of the warm greenhouse could be absorbed and emitted by the screen material.
+In general, the energy saving properties of thermal screens are related to buoyancy; diffusion and convection heat transfer; air permeability; and the humidity transport [9, 10, 11].
+However, using a dehumidification system allows avoidance of condensation due to humidity excess and therefore eliminates the need for air permeability and extensive ventilation [12, 13, 14].
+In this case, knitted permeable screens are no longer required, and it is possible to use whole sheets of materials that are much cheaper and easier to manufacture.
+Thus, the material emissivity becomes the main factor for reducing energy loss when choosing a thermal screen.
+The energy losses are dependent on the exchange of heat radiation between crop, dehumidification system, greenhouse screens, coverings, and the sky [15].
+Depending on the time of day and weather conditions, unrolled screen layers with a sun/sky reflecting outer layer provide efficient insulation, keeping it cool on summer days and warm on winter nights.
+At the same time, using an IR reflecting inner layer, part of the thermal radiation from inside of the warm greenhouse can be absorbed and emitted by the screen material.

-To maintain steady state conditions (constant temperature and humidity) inside the greenhouse, the heat losses through the cover surfaces may be significantly reduced by using multilayer thermal screens.
-Multilayered thermal screens cause shading stripes, therefore, their use can be effective during times when there is no sun, including night time, as well as it may contribute to insulation of the greenhouse during extra heating hours in the afternoon.
-Obviously, different regimes of climate control in the greenhouse are needed for different climatic conditions.
-For cold climate regions, heating and dehumidification are required over the night time and natural ventilation over daytime is sufficient throughout the year.
-For Mediterranean climate region there are two energy-intensive periods: winter night time (heating and dehumidification) and summer daytime (cooling using chiller).
-During the winter daytime and summer night time the ventilation with/without dehumidification are only required.
-In tropical regions with hot and humid climate during almost the entire season, cooling (with dehumidification) regime is required throughout the whole period.
-Besides, the thermal transparent covering materials (with no thermal screens) are desired in order to transfer photosynthesis active radiation inside and remove excess heat out of the greenhouse.
-Thus, combining (collapse or expand) the different types of screens depending on the external weather conditions, afford proper control of light, temperature and humidity, maintaining the optimal levels for growing, prevent condensation in the greenhouse due to low outside temperature, and significant saving in energy.
+To maintain steady state conditions inside the greenhouse (constant temperature and humidity), the heat loss through the cover surfaces may be significantly reduced by using multilayer thermal screens, which cause shading stripes.
+Therefore, they can be effective when there is no sun, including at night, and may contribute to insulating the greenhouse during the extra heating hours of the afternoon.
+Different regimes of climate control in the greenhouse are clearly needed for different climatic conditions.
+For colder regions, heating and dehumidification are required overnight, and natural ventilation in the daytime is sufficient throughout the year.
+For Mediterranean climates, there are two energy-intensive periods: winter night time (heating and dehumidification) and summer daytime (cooling and chilling).
+During winter daytime and summer night time, only ventilation is required with or without dehumidification.
+In tropical regions with a hot and humid climate nearly the entire season, a cooling (with dehumidification) regime is required throughout the whole period.
+Besides, the thermal transparent covering materials (with no thermal screens) are useful for transferring photosynthesis active radiation inside and for taking the excess heat out of the greenhouse.
+Thus, combining (collapsing or expanding) the different types of screens depending on the external weather conditions affords proper control of light, temperature, and humidity, maintaining optimal levels for growing, preventing condensation in the greenhouse due to low outside temperatures, and saving significantly in energy costs.

-Different types of commercial screens and their combination were tested in this work.
-Screens are made of polyethylene with stabilized UV protection (UVA) properties was used for both, top cover and screens.
-In order to inhibit thermal radiation, screen materials contain infra red reflected additives (IR) or, comprised of polyester film strip with a thin layer of aluminum strip.
+Different types of commercial screens were tested individually and in combination in this work.
+The screens are made of polyethylene with stabilized UV protection (UVA) properties for both top covers and screens.
+In order to inhibit thermal radiation, screen materials contain infra red reflected additives (IR) or are comprised of polyester film strips with a thin layer of aluminum.
 The aluminum strips reflect over 90% of the solar radiation.
-The amount of aluminum strips determines shading efficiency.
-For example, Aluminet IC-100, IC-30, IC-0 have shading factors 99%, 30% and "clear", respectively.
-In addition, Aluminium foil (FoAl) sheet was used as most IR reflective material.
-Thus, using different combination of covering with thermal screens allows control of shading ratio required for the plant development.
-As well as, using several layers of double-sided aluminized film provide almost 99% insulation in the summer, reducing solar gain and guarantees excellent insulation.
+The number of aluminum strips determines shading efficiency.
+For example, Aluminet IC-100, IC-30, and IC-0 have shading factors of 99%, 30%, and "clear," respectively.
+Aluminum foil (FoAl) is used as the most IR reflective material.
+Thus, using different combinations of covering with thermal screens allows control of the shading ratio required for plant development.
+Furthermore, using several layers of double-sided aluminized film provide almost 99% insulation in the summer, reducing solar gain.

 2.2 Measurement of heat transfer coefficient.